-So, this month I have launched a dedicated game testing group that I would like to invite you to join.
+I have launched a dedicated game testing group for Dragon Depths.
 Participants will have the opportunity to test all of my latest games before they go public, and will receive free download keys for any commercial games I release.
-I’ll be publishing Battleships and Dragon Depths to the App Store sometime this year.
+Please check my social media accounts for details.

 I worked 155 productive hours in April and took 7/30 days off (tracked using RescueTime).